Here's some information we hope you find helpful about billing of services.

 How do I know if my health plan requires a referral or pre-certification for a service?

-Your benefit book or provider directory should provide this for you.
+Your benefit book or provider directory should state this.
 If not, call the customer service phone number listed on your insurance card.